digirati-co-uk/st-louis-fed-exploded-viewer/current-status.md

  - Allow the user to adjust the proportions of the two columns (make more room for thumbs or content as desired)
  - What to do with the metadata (currently underneath the thumbs)?
  - What happens with a narrow viewport?
 Typically on a phone or tablet - rely on rapid panning/scrolling alone?
 Show a single-image vertical strip (that can be brushed aside)?
+ - allow script to be forced on or off on query string, so we can more easily share links

 ## Further production enhancements